DNA tests show Bulgarian couple are parents of girl found in Greece

 "The family lives mostly on social benefits and child support, as both are long-term unemployed," said Milena Dyankova, an official with the state agency for Child Protection.

-Many of the local Roma go for seasonal jobs in neighbouring Greece picking olives and oranges, but insist that despite their poverty they would not sell their children.
+Many of the local Roma go for seasonal jobs in neighboring Greece picking olives and oranges, but insist that despite their poverty they would not sell their children.

 "If she had sold the child, she would have built a big house," says Angel Rusev, brother of Maria's father.
 He said he had taken care of the children when the parents were working in Greece between 2008 and 2010.